 Grand Master Bowman

-Scores up to and including bowman, can be shot in the club and are managed by the secretary/records officer.
-Scores must be double scored.
+Scores up to and including Bowman First Class can be shot in the club and are managed by the Records Officer.
+Bowman scores must be shot in a session ran to a competition standard.
+This includes most club nights, as long as rule 304 is followed.
+All rounds must be double scored.
+Badges cost £2.95

 You can keep track of you own handicaps on the following website link.